dinapitkanen/Admirable-Hippos/auto_login/readme.md

 # auto_login

 ## description:
-	Small script that automatically logs into all of the accounts in loginInfo.txt.
+	Small script that automatically logs into the Runelite client with  all of the accounts in loginInfo.txt.

 ## note: